carr0lls/operation-santa/README.md

 Give a warm surprise to families who are in need.

 ## Description
-This web app is supports universal rendering via ReactJS, routing with React-Router, and Postmates' API to get delivery quotes and create deliveries for users.
+This web app supports universal rendering via ReactJS, routing with React-Router, and Postmates' API to get delivery quotes and create deliveries for users.
 There is no flux implementation as this was meant to be a small project (MVP).

 ## Prerequisites
 - [Operation Santa API](https://github.com/phchung/Operation_Santa)